Power of Pink

 • 85% have no family history of breast cancer

-• Breast Cancer: Most common cancer among women (lung cancer is 2nd most common)
+• Breast Cancer: Most typical cancer among women (lung cancer is 2nd most common)

 Source: American Cancer Society, National Cancer Institute